Credit to Guile’s World and Planewalker for many of the following faction abilities.

 Prerequisites: Sign of One, factotum.

 Benefit: You gain the power of imagining, which you can use to bend the fabric of reality to conform to your wishes.
-To imagine a thing into (or out of) existence, you must make a successful imagination check: make a Wisdom check, with 1/2 your character level added as a bonus.
-The DC of the check is 20 + the level of the spell being mimicked, with a cumulative +5 added for each subsequent attempt that week.
-Imagining’s hard work, berk.
+To imagine a thing into (or out of) existence, you must make a successful imagination check: make a Wisdom check with your character level added as a bonus.
+The DC of the check is 10 + twice the level of the spell being mimicked, with a cumulative +5 added for each subsequent attempt that week.

 With a successful imagination check, you mimic the effect of any spell (up to 4th level) as if you were the appropriate class at your current character level.
 ‘Course, you can only mimic the effects of spells a caster of your character level could actually use.
 That is, a 5th-level factotum can’t cast a 4th-level cleric spell.